Kid Spark Education: Motorized Conveyor

 The Motorized Conveyor was a motorized device which carried ROKs up.
 The Motorized Conveyor was 12 inches by 4" in diameter.
 The Motorized Conveyor used an optical sensor to detect when ROKs are in the bottom of the lift, effectively acting as an on/off switch.
 There were one or two spinning wheels with grooves which agitated the ROKs and helped to prevent jamming.
 The original Conveyor belt came in the A/C plug version, where a command deck (used with the first generation controllers) was needed with an "accessory" port for plugging in the motorized conveyor accessory.
 Soon after, Rokenbok created a battery operated Motorized Conveyor to eliminate wires and save electricity.
 The Conveyors came in orange and brown, and red and yellow.

 Action Sorter

 The Action Sorter was used to direct ROKs in four directions.
 One sorted them by color, one led to a tipple underneath, and two merged and let to an output for custom chutes to be built.

 Silo

-The Silo was the top of the Pump Station Start Set, as well as the Piston Plan for those who already own a different start set.
+The Silo was the top of the Pump Station Start Set, as well as the Piston Plant for those who already own a different start set.
 The silo used a vehicle driving back and forth to push a hanging arm which would raise and lower bins above.
 These bins would move ROKs from ramp to ramp in two different paths.
 One path would dump the ROKs to a fast chute below, while the other would slowly release ROKs at one corner.